CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "Can I use `pedigrees` term in `BFF`?"

     A priori, you can, but the term `pedigrees` is excluded by default via [configuration file](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/share/conf/config.yaml).
 Pedigrees are often case-related, so the information is not relevant for comparison to other cases.
-Additionally, it contains deeply nested data structures.
 If you want to include it, please modify the default configuration file and use it with the `--config <your-config-file>` option.

 ??? faq "How does `Pheno-Ranker` treat empty and missing values?"